awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-policy.md

 # AWS::AutoScaling::ScalingPolicy<a name="aws-properties-as-policy"></a>

 Adds a scaling policy to an Amazon EC2 Auto Scaling group\.
-A scaling policy specifies whether to scale the Auto Scaling group up or down, and by how much\.
+A scaling policy specifies whether to scale the Auto Scaling group out or in, and by how much\.
 For more information, see [Dynamic Scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-scale-based-on-demand.html) in the *Amazon EC2 Auto Scaling User Guide*\.

 You can use a scaling policy together with a CloudWatch alarm\.
 A CloudWatch alarm can automatically initiate actions on your behalf, based on parameters you specify\.
 A scaling policy is one type of action that an alarm can initiate\.
 For a snippet showing how to create an Auto Scaling policy that is triggered by a CloudWatch alarm, see [Auto Scaling Policy Triggered by CloudWatch Alarm](quickref-autoscaling.md#scenario-as-policy)\.
 Note that you can only associate one scaling policy with an alarm\.